Long-Term Central Venous Access

 A neutrophil count < 1,000/µL is a relative contraindication to placement of an LTCVA device, given that patients with neutropenia may have a higher incidence of septic episodes.
 Use of prophylactic antibiotics may reduce the incidence of infection in patients with a low absolute neutrophil count.

 Thrombocytopenia and platelet dysfunction are frequently encountered in the cancer patient.
-Preoperative platelet transfusion to approximately 50,000/µL may allow the central venous catheter to be safely placed with a reduction in the risk of bleeding complications.
+Although there are no universal consensus guidelines regarding platelet transfusion for thrombocytopenia patients planned for placement of an LTCVA device, perioperative platelet transfusion to approximately 50,000/µL may allow the central venous catheter to be safely placed with a reduction in the risk of bleeding complications.
 In patients with thrombocytopenia refractory to platelet transfusions, venous cutdown may be a safer approach for central venous catheter placement.

 Clotting Factor Abnormalities